 The two stage complaints process is as follows.
-If the Head of Student Services is the subject of the complaint, the complaint will be dealt with by the Clerk to the Board of Governors and Director of Academic Governance (or nominee).
+If the Deputy Academic Registrar & Head of Student Services is the subject of the complaint, the complaint will be dealt with by the Academic Registrar.

 Level 1 - Local Intervention / Informal Resolution of a Complaint